Pendekanti Law College: History

-Pendekanti Law College was established by Vasavi Academy of Education and formally inaugurated on 13 April 1991 by the then Chief Justice of India, Hon'ble Justice Ranganadha Misra, with the then governor of Andhra Pradesh, Krishna Kanth as the chief guest.
+Pendekanti Law College was established by Vasavi Academy of Education and was formally inaugurated on 13 April 1991 by the then Chief Justice of India, Hon'ble Justice Ranganadha Misra, with the then governor of Andhra Pradesh, Krishna Kanth as the chief guest.

-The college started with the three-year LL.B Evening Course in the first year 1990–1991, from the Second Year onwards the college introduced a 3-year LL.B Day Course, 5-year LL.B Course intended for the benefit of Post-Intermediate students.
+The college started with a three-year LL.B Evening Course in the first year 1990–1991, from the Second Year onwards the college introduced a 3-year LL.B Day Course, 5-year LL.B Course intended for the benefit of Post-Intermediate students.
 The college at present has two sections of 80 students each of three-year LL.B Course and one section of 80 students of 5-year LL.B course.

-For first time in the State of Andhra Pradesh, six foreign students sponsored by Indian Council for Culture Relations, Govt. of India took admission in the first year of the five-year LL.B. course for the academic year 2002–2003.
+For first time in the State of Andhra Pradesh, six foreign students sponsored by Indian Council for Culture Relations, Govt. of India, took admission in the first year of the five-year LL.B. course for the academic year 2002–2003.

-The academy has acquired land at Chikkadpally, Hyderabad for the construction of the building to the Pendekanti Law College.
+The academy has acquired land at Chikkadpally, Hyderabad for the construction of the building for the Pendekanti Law College.
 It was proposed to start the construction of the building in September 2002.

-Due to the dedicated efforts for over a decade Pendekanti Law College has emerged as the centre of excellence in qualitative legal education and strives to maintain its pre-eminent position.
+Due to the dedicated efforts for over a decade, Pendekanti Law College has emerged as the centre of excellence in qualitative legal education and strives to maintain its pre-eminent position.